Help us improve your experience.

 • In dual-controller JNU topology, the first controller sends the satellite configuration to the other controller.
 If the first controller cannot reach the other controller, the first controller's commit fails.

-• You can run the satellite-specific operational commands by appending device-list instance-name option to the command.
+• You can run the satellite-specific operational commands on the controller by appending device-list instance-name option to the command.
 Here instance-name is the name of the satellite.
 See the following sample configuration command:

 • To run an operational command on a single satellite, use show security ipsec security-associations -device-list 10.10.10.8.